 1800 3070 3111 ( Toll Free )

-Schools are more concerned about your short term plans, so do not commit too much space to the long term part of your essay.
-A major part should also go into establishing your past experience in the context of your career goals.
-And finally, conclude well establishing the need for an MBA and why you think ISB fits in perfectly.
-Again, do not go overboard with ‘why ISB’, since you are not going to be selected just because you are able to list all the clubs and electives and faculty at ISB.
+Conclude by validating the indispensable need for an MBA and why you think ISB precisely resonates with your aspirations.
+Remember not to go overboard with ‘why ISB’, since it would be simplistic to expect to be selected just because you were able to list several clubs and electives and the faculty at ISB.
 The essay is more about you and how ISB remains an interesting choice in your scheme of things.
 Make it short and sweet.

 Watch a video testimonial of our past candidates